Charleston SC Pediatric Sleep Consultant

 Please understand that I will never ask you to leave your child to cry alone, nor will I ask you to ignore their cries.
 We will work together to develop a plan that you feel comfortable with, based on what you know about your child.

-The program works because I'll show you a simple, step-by-step process that includes exactly what to do every day and night.
+The program works because as your pediatric sleep expert in Charleston, I'll show you a simple, step-by-step process that includes exactly what to do every day and night.
 There’s no confusion.
 There’s no guessing.
 I’ll explain to you WHY the steps are important and then show you exactly how to follow them.
 The plan is customized to your child.
 A sensitive child will respond better to one approach, whereas an active child will respond better to another.

 Every child is different, and my approach varies at least slightly with every child I work with, so please keep in mind that this is a general outline of the methods that I use for each age group.